Manufacturing Processes & Methods Overview and Guide

 Die Casting

-Die casting is favored for high-volume metal parts manufacturing that require consistent quality and tight tolerances.
+Die casting is favored for high-volume metal parts manufacturing that requires consistent quality and tight tolerances.
 This method is efficient for producing components like automotive parts, hardware, and toys by using high-pressure techniques to force molten metal into steel molds.

 Injection Molding